GavinLIgy/GavinLI.github.io/_teaching/2020-spring-teaching-security.md

 location: "Hong Kong SAR, China"
 ---

 This is a course covering the importance of security, fundamental security concepts, industry practices and recent technology trends, including the basis on cryptography, IoT security, and cloud security, etc. Several hands-on exercises and labs are enclosed in this course.
-This descryption covers the topics, tutorials, and exercises deliverd by Gavin in this course.
+This description covers the topics, tutorials, and exercises deliverd by Gavin in this course.

 Teaching Semesters
 ======